Leviticus and Disability: My Take

-After the admonition for kohanim to not have contact with corpses, it lists the various deformities and disabilities that would disqualify a kohen from performing his Temple duties.
+After the admonition for kohanim to not have contact with corpses, parsha (portion) Emor goes on to list the various deformities and disabilities that would disqualify a kohen from performing his Temple duties.
 They include: blindness, mobility impairment, sunken nose, unibrow, broken or twisted limb, one limb disproportionate to the other, sores, and, of course, crushed testicles.
-If the Temple was excluding disabled priests, does that mean Judaism (c”v”s) is discriminatory and ablist?
+If the Temple was excluding disabled priests, does that mean Judaism is discriminatory and ablist?

 Josh over at parshablog says one possibility is that this is a concession to the prevailing cultural attitudes of the time.
 DovBear suggests that this is just one of several “rules and requirements and presumptions that no longer fit anyone’s idea of morality” in Torah.

-I’m not offended by the stringent requirements for kohanim.
-Disabled kohanim were never stripped of their title, and were still allowed to eat from the holiest of sacrifices (they got all the benefits of their role).
+I’m not offended by the stringent requirements for Temple services.
+Disabled kohanim were only barred from leading Temple rituals.
+They were never stripped of their title, and were still allowed to eat from the holiest of sacrifices (they got all the benefits of their role).
 Some were even allowed to perform the priestly blessing (source).

 And unlike illegitimate kohanim, disabled kohanim continued to keep all the benefits, and all the priestly laws.
 To suggest a physical defect is a spiritual defect (as this commenter did) is ablist and false.